OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/ExcessiveAgency.md

 **Context:**

-An LLM-based system is often granted a degree of agency - the ability to interface with other systems and undertake actions in response to a prompt.
-Some examples of external actions include:
+An LLM-based system is often granted a degree of agency by its developer - the ability to interface with other systems and undertake actions in response to a prompt.
+Some actions are intended to be performed on behalf of the LLM in order to support it's purpose, for example:
  - Reading the contents of a web page (in order to then summarise the content for the LLM's response).
  - Querying the contents of a database (in order to include query results in the LLM's response).

+Other actions are intended to be performed on behalf of the user who is interracting with the LLM-based application, for example:
+ - Reading the contents of the user's code repo (in order to make code suggestions).
+ - Reading the contents of the user's mailbox (in order to summarise the content of incomming messages).

-It should be noted that an LLM does not have any agency itself, however applications can use the output from an LLM to trigger actions.
+It should be noted that whilst an LLM does not have any inherent agency itself, applications will frequently use the output from an LLM to trigger actions.
 Such capability is typically constructed as a 'plugin' or a 'tool'.
+The specific plugins/tools used in an application might be bespoke to that application, or the application developer may choose to use a plugin/tool written by a 3rd party.

-The decision to perform external actions may be hard-wired by the system developer as part of a chain, or may be delegated to a LLM 'agent' to dynamically determine which are the most appropriate to take.
+The decision to perform external actions may be hard-wired by the system developer, or may be delegated to a LLM 'agent' to dynamically determine which are the most appropriate to take.
 Without restriction, any undesirable operation of the LLM (regardless of the root cause; be it hallucination, direct/indirect prompt injection, malicious plugin, poorly-engineered benign prompts, or just a poorly-performing model) may result in undesirable actions being taken.

 **Description:**

-Excessive Agency is the vulnerability that allows an LLM-based application to perform undesireable or damaging actions based upon the output from an LLM.
-Typical root causes of this vulnerability include excessive permissions, inadequate filtering/bounds-checking, and poor design choices.
+Excessive Agency is the vulnerability that allows an LLM-based application to perform undesireable or damaging actions based upon the output from an LLM due to excessive permissions, excessive functionality or excessive autonomy.

 **Labels/Tags:**